enizor/rusty-pick-em/progress.md

 ## Frontend

-- [ ] Create a Hello-world frontpage
+- [X] Create a Hello-world frontpage

+    Created with vue-cli

 - [ ] Create vue/components for the SQL models